Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

     // Check if user is attempting to close the incident if (req.data.status_code === 'C') {
       if (result.urgency_code === 'H' && !req.user.isAdmin()) {
-        return req.reject(403, 'Only administrators can close high-urgency incidents');
+        return req.reject(403, 'Only administrators can close high-urgency incidents'); }
     }
-    }

-    // ❌ VULNERABILITY 1: Information Disclosure in Error Messages
+    // ❌ VULNERABILITY
-    // Error messages reveal incident existence and properties to unauthorized users.

-    // ❌ VULNERABILITY 2: No Audit Trail
+      No Audit Trail
-    // No logging of access attempts, making security monitoring impossible
+    // No logging of access attempts to customers & incidents data, making security monitoring impossible

     // ❌ VULNERABILITY 1: No Audit Logging
     // No record of who accessed which incidents, when, or what they did.

-    // ❌ VULNERABILITY 2: No SAP Audit Log Service Integration
-    // Missing integration with enterprise audit logging for compliance

     // ❌ VULNERABILITY 1: No API-Level READ Validation
     // Users can directly access API endpoints to read any incident data